DontSnooze/DSBlockchainSocialNetworking/README.md

 This is a Social networking app that runs off a smart contract on the ethereum blockchain.

 Users can post messages and tip posts.
 Tips go to the post author.
+Posts are sorted from highest to lowest tip amount.

 There is no database or backend server to save data.
 All message/tips data is stored on the blockchain.